Last updated on August 18th, 2019 at 01:48 pm

 What Yelpers say about No Name Pub.
 (They love it.)

 Trip Advisor folks are mixed in their views.

 YouTube video takes you there.

 Other things to do in Big Pine Key

 - The nearby Old Wooden Bridge Marina is a good place to rent a kayak through Bill Keogh’s Big Pine Kayak Adventures.
 There’s a good map of a four-hour paddle around No Name Key.

-- Here are tips on spotting Key deer in the vicinity.
+- Here are tips on spotting Key deer.

 Resources for planning a Florida Keys vacation:

 - Mile marker guide with dozens of stops to help make the most of your drive south.

 - Florida Keys wildlife: Places to see animals

 - Tiki bars: Soak up the Keys atmosphere